By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

-But when was the last time you made one of YOUR goals a priority in your life and actually said “Sorry, can’t do that for you now” to others’ requests, in order to focus on your career path and goals?
+But when was the last time you made one of YOUR goals a priority in your life and actually said “Sorry, can’t do that for you now” to others’ requests, in order to focus on your personal and career path and goals?

 Explore Your Options

 Perhaps you have always wanted to take a class or get another degree.
 There are options out there even if you have little time or little money.
 Look into it.
 Grants, scholarships and financial aid await the continuing education student and online classes and programming will give you the flexibility you need to work it in between your other priorities like family, current job or a social schedule.
 Check into your current employer’s benefit program as they may offset your tuition costs for returning to school or getting certification in something that may be useful in your career.

 Maybe you want to explore another type of career or starting a business, but find you have little time to do so?
 Network.
 Read.
 Learn.
 Research.
 Take some weekend time or take a vacation day from work and spend it exploring your options.
 Try to make connections on LinkedIn with someone who is doing what you want to do and then pick their brain, do an informational interview, ask them to lunch or coffee.
 Discover what you need to do in order to get qualified for that next career choice.
 It’s all in your hands.

 Where do you want to be?

 If you don’t start taking action toward your future today, when will you?
 Tomorrow or next month is the easy reach for most of us.
 Many of us are skilled at the art of procrastination especially when it comes to doing things for ourselves vs. others.

 Don’t wait any longer.
 Fire your old self and hire a new you to take charge of your career.